Mars Lander Mission: Development

 An Announcement of Opportunity was released requesting submissions for scientific instruments for an orbiter only, with a deadline set for 20 September 2016.
 The total science payload mass is estimated at 100 kg.

 One of the science payloads under development is an ionosphere plasma instrument named ARIS.
 It is being developed by Space Satellite Systems and Payloads Centre (SSPACE), which is part of the Indian Institute of Space Science and Technology (IIST).
 The engineering model and high vacuum test have been completed.

 In a panel discussion in September 2022, it was told that mission would include a hyperspectral camera, a very high resolution panchromatic camera and a radar to better understand the early stages of Mars, its early crust, recent basalts, and ongoing activities such as boulder falls.

 Spacecraft

 The mission will consist of two modules, a Cruise Stage and a Descent Stage.
-The 4,500 kg spacecraft will initially be placed in an elliptical parking orbit of 190 x 35,786 km around earth following launch from an LVM-3.
-The Cruise Stage will perform the trans-mars Injection burn and set the stack towards Mars.
-Upon Arrival, the Descent stage will separate and perform the landing skipping orbital Insertion.
+The 4,500 kg spacecraft will initially be placed in an elliptical parking orbit of 190 × 35,786 km around earth following launch from an LVM-3.
+The Cruise Stage will perform the trans-mars injection burn and set the stack towards Mars.
+Upon arrival, the Descent Stage will separate and perform the landing, skipping orbital insertion.
 The Cruise Stage will then enter into a Martian orbit using Aerobraking.